Patterns for Blockchain Data Migration

-\item Time to synchronize a large volume of state and history could vary from hours to days.
-It depends on bandwidth, IO, and CPU limitations, as well as ongoing transactions on the source BC.
-Time can be substantially reduced by synchronizing only the ledger state data structure (i.e., state only data fidelity level).
+\item Time to synchronize a large volume of states and history could vary from hours to days.
+Time can be substantially reduced by initiating with a snapshot and synchronizing only the ledger state (i.e., \textit{state only} data fidelity level).

-\item Compared to cloning databases which require some form of freezing to ensure consistency, BC sync tools rely on asynchronous messaging, immutability to identify states/SCs updated after a given block number, and consensus to provide consistency.

-\item Works only when the source and target BCs are compatible and target node(s) is new. \end{itemize}
+\item This pattern works on any blockchain where source and target blockchain platforms are compatible, and the target node(s) is new. \end{itemize}

-\item [Related patterns]: Used in sharding pattern to clone either the entire BC (prior to sharding) or clone only the shard (after sharding) to new nodes.

-\item [Known use]: Ethereum supports different node options such as full node and archival nodes, as well as download options such as full, fast, and light \cite{Buterin14}.
-Similarly, Bitcoin supports full node and thin clients \cite{BitcoinWiki}. \end{description}